agoric-labs/xsnap-pub/xsnap/documentation/Compartments.md

 	`);

 A compartment can only provide to its child compartments the features provided by its parent compartment (and new features based on the features provided by its parent compartment).

+### Module Descriptor

+Comparments can load and initialize modules from module descriptors.
+Like property descriptors, module descriptors are ordinary objects with various forms.

+Static module records are compiled module descriptors and can be used instead of module descriptors.
+See [StaticModuleRecord](./StaticModuleRecord.md) for details.

 ## The Compartment Constructor